Thiuram disulfide: Preparation, structure, reactions

 The compounds feature planar dithiocarbamate subunits and are linked by an S−S bond of 2.00 Å. The C(S)−N bond is short (1.33 Å), indicative of multiple bonding.
 The dihedral angle between the two dithiocarbamate subunits approaches 90°.

-Thiuram disulfides are weak oxidant.
+Thiuram disulfides are weak oxidants.
 They can be reduced to dithiocarbamates.
-Treatment of thiuram disulfides with triphenylphosphine or cyanide salts gives the thiuram sulfide:
+Treatment of a thiuram disulfide with triphenylphosphine, or with cyanide salts, yields the corresponding thiuram sulfide: